fabric-composer/sample-applications/packages/getting-started/README.md

 npm install
 ```

-This will check if you have `composer-cli` instaled, install all of the guide's dependencies, download the Hyperledger Fabric docker images, start the Fabric instance and deploy the business network
+This will check if you have `composer-cli` installed, install all of the guide's dependencies, download the Hyperledger Fabric docker images, start the Fabric instance and deploy the business network

 5. Run the unit tests, create some sample assets and run a transaction changing the status of a property